Scraping Amazon product listings using Python

 - Bot Modernization

 - Legal issues

 - CAPTCHA and IP blocks

 Every day hundreds and thousands of products get added to the already large database of Amazon list.
 Scraping a specific brand or seller proves to be a prolonged and tiresome process.
 Moreover, these listings are ranked and updated every hour.
-Therefore, the program that you have written to develop amazon data scraper needs constant enhancements to cater to the changes.
+Therefore, the program that you have written to develop amazon product scraper needs constant enhancements to cater to the changes.